herrera-ignacio/bootcamp-be/README.md

 2. Join Bookings with User.
 3. User can self-update.
 4. User can self-get.
+5. Slot get by id.
-5. Join Bookings with Slots and Rooms.
+6. Join Bookings with Slots and Rooms.